nysbc/Anisotropy/README_Sampling.md

         StarFileDir StarFile  ResFileDir RMax
            OutputStringLabel NumberToUse CSym CorD

+Please use absolute paths for StarFileDir and ResFileDir

 This program takes a cryosparc csv file or a Relion Star file from the StarFileDir.
 This gives a set of Euler Angles,